 Here the indices $a,a^\prime$ have dimension $Dd^2$, where $D$ is the inner dimension and $d$ is the physical dimension of the tensor $T_{i;abc}^{m_i}$.
 After applying $e^{-\delta\tau H_x}$ on state $|\Psi_0\rangle$, the tensor $T_i$ will be replaced by $\c T_i$:

-Notice all $\{{\c T}_{i;abc}^{m_i}\}$ have enlarged inner dimension $Dd^2$ instead of $D$ for their inner indices $a$(the bond along $x$ direction).
+Notice that all $\{{\c T}_{i;abc}^{m_i}\}$ have enlarged inner dimension $Dd^2$ instead of $D$ for their inner indices $a$(the bond along $x$ direction).
 Similarly, the dimension of indices $b,c$(the bonds along $y,z$ directions) will also be enlarged to $Dd^2$ after applying $e^{-\delta\tau H_y}$ and $e^{-\delta\tau H_z}$ on $|\Psi_0\rangle$.
-Thus, it is easy to see that the inner dimension will increase exponentially with increasing evolution steps if we don't make any truncation.
+Thus, it is easy to see that the inner dimension will increase exponentially as evolution steps increase if we don't make any truncation.